nogibjj/Project10_Vivian/README.md

 - A summary of the descriptive statistics.
 - A preview of the data with the new `IncomeCategory` column.
 - The count of houses per income category.
-Detailed queris and outputs are shown in report.md.
+Detailed queries and outputs are shown in [report.md](https://github.com/nogibjj/Project10_Vivian/blob/c7abbfa538c86c8cb0e3fd0cc29f6a1b16a29c9e/report.md)